lucrae/texlite/README.md

 - **Not added to Windows PATH**: On Windows PowerShell or CMD, Pip will not automatically add programs to your PATH (meaning that TeXLite can't be executed with `$ texlite`).
 You can fix this either by adding texlite to your PATH, or simply by calling TeXLite with `python -m texlite` or `python3 -m texlite`.

 - **Wrong Python**: If `pip install texlite` is not working, you may be using Python 2.7, which has reached its end of life.
-Use `pip3 install --upgrade pip` and then `pip3 install texlite` to ensure that you are using Python 3.
+Use `pip3 install --upgrade pip` and then `pip3 install texlite` to ensure that you're using Python 3.

 - **TeX Live Missing Packages**: If *TeX Live* is installed and working but the document TeX cannot be compiled, it may because of missing plugins.
 You can ensure your *TeX Live* has all the plugins with `sudo apt-get install texlive-full`.